 Experiential learning integrates the classroom and the real world.
 Our programs engage students with the world through professional work in the community.

 We know nothing enhances learning as much as hands-on experience.
-Throughout your time in the ASL–English Interpreting Program, you’ll apply new skills across a range of contexts, from the classroom to your community.
+Throughout your time in the ASL– Interpreting Education Program, you’ll apply new skills across a range of contexts, from the classroom to your community.